awsdocs/amazon-rds-user-guide/doc_source/custom-troubleshooting.md

 + The SHA\-256 checksums of the installation files are unknown to RDS Custom\.

   Confirm that the SHA\-256 checksums of the provided files match the SHA\-256 checksum on the Oracle website\.
 If the checksums match, contact [AWS Support](http://aws.amazon.com/premiumsupport) and provide the failed CEV name, file name, and checksum\.
-+ The OPatch version is incompatible with the patch files\.
++ The OPatch version is incompatible with your patch files\.
+You might get the following message: `OPatch is lower than minimum required version.
+Check that the version meets the requirements for all patches, and try again`\.
+To apply an Oracle patch, you must use a compatible version of the OPatch utility\.
+You can find the required version of the Opatch utility in the readme file for the patch\.
+Download the most recent OPatch utility from My Oracle Support, and try creating your CEV again\.
 + The patches specified in the CEV manifest are in the wrong order\.

 You can view RDS events either on the RDS console \(in the navigation pane, choose **Events**\) or by using the `describe-events` AWS CLI command\.
 The default duration is 60 minutes\.
 If no events are returned, specify a longer duration, as shown in the following example\.